 Air conditioning has become standard for the vast majority of homes and businesses in recent years.
-In fact, roughly five percent of energy use in the United States is used to fuel air conditioning.
-To combat this impressive statistic, some celebrities who use their fame for the promotion of environmental or “green” issues either do without air conditioning or use newer technologies instead.
+In fact, roughly five percent of energy use in the United States goes to fuel air conditioning.
+To combat this impressive statistic, some celebrities who are concerned about environmental or “green” issues either do without air conditioning or try newer technologies instead.

-Jon Hamm (Mad Men), in a recent interview with Mother Nature Network, said that he and girlfriend Jennifer Westfelt (Kissing Jessica Stein) were trying to decrease their impact on the planet.
+Jon Hamm (Mad Men) mentioned in an interview with Mother Nature Network that he and girlfriend Jennifer Westfeldt (Kissing Jessica Stein) were trying to decrease their impact on the planet.
 “We don’t use a lot of air conditioning.
-We open windows,” said Hamm.
-Hamm added that their bill for air conditioning was “getting smaller every day.”
+We open windows,” said Hamm, describing their HVAC bill as “getting smaller every day.”

-Melora Harden (The Office) said in an interview with Lifescript that she was looking into alternatives to air conditioning that are more eco-friendly.
+Melora Harden (The Office) disclosed in an interview with Lifescript that she was looking into alternatives to air conditioning that are more eco-friendly.

 Sir Elton John, following suit after the Queen of England, has invested in geo-thermal cooling systems to break away from the A/C habit.

 You may ask, “Why should I care if these people want to sweat it out?”
-While celebrities generally have more than enough money to luxuriate in perfectly cooled settings, some choose otherwise for the sake of the planet and their health, and many people find this inspiring.
+While celebrities generally have more than enough money to luxuriate in perfectly cooled settings, some choose otherwise for the sake of our planet and their health, and many of us find this inspiring.

-While efforts to improve upon the safety of air conditioning have grown in recent years, there are still significant environmental and health-related issues related to its use.
+Although efforts to improve the safety of air conditioning have grown in recent years, there are still significant environmental and health-related issues related to its use.

 For Starters, Global Warming

 There are very few of us who haven’t heard of global warming.
-Whether you believe it exists or not, it’s fair to assume that the annual release of 140 million tons of carbon dioxide into the atmosphere from air conditioning alone is bound to have an impact.
-Air conditioning runs on electricity, and most electricity is generated by burning coal, which releases greenhouse gases and creates acid rain.
+Whether you believe it exists or not, the annual release of 140 million tons of carbon dioxide into the atmosphere from A/C alone is bound to have an impact.
+Air conditioning runs on electricity, most of which is generated by burning coal -- releasing greenhouse gases and creating acid rain.
 Coal is also often harvested in less than ecologically sound ways.
 I have a vivid memory of seeing strip mines in upstate Pennsylvania as a child.
 Even at the age of 9, I realized how devastating strip mining was for the environment.

-In addition to the pollutants created by the burning of coal for electricity, air conditioners, whether during manufacture or use, still emit chlorofluorocarbons (CFCs).
+In addition to the pollutants created by burning coal for electricity, air conditioners, during manufacture or use, still emit chlorofluorocarbons.
 CFCs may take a long time to get to the stratosphere, but the end result is the thinning of our ozone layer.
 A thinner ozone layer leads to higher UVB levels, which in turn leads to more skin cancer, cataracts and impairments to our immune systems.